 languages.

-The Pumpkin Rapper strikes!
+The Pumpkin Rapper strikes! |

-FOX wanted to expand the first season, resulting in
+FOX wanted to expand the first season, resulting in the ending of

-with the existing Zyuranger suits.
+existing Zyuranger suits.
 Fans of Power

 Rangers had come to dub this new footage as “Zyu2” as they not were not

-only made long after the parent series had ended, but also incorporated elements
+only made long after the parent series had ended, but also incorporated

-exclusive to Power Rangers such as a
+elements exclusive to Power Rangers such

-better matched the American voices.
+movements that better matched the American voices.

-Despite its popularity, the show came under heavy
+Despite its popularity, the show came under heavy criticism for the level

-criticism for the level of violence depicted by parent groups.
-When the
+of violence depicted by parent groups.
+When the complaints reached the

-Broadcast Standards Council, its negative assessment resulted in the show
+its negative assessment resulted in the show being removed from Canada’s YTV and Global

-being removed from Canada’s YTV and Global before the first season, which was
+before the first season, which was several months behind the American

-several months behind the American broadcasts, came to an end.
-The murder of a
+broadcasts, came to an end.
+The murder of a Norwegian girl by two of her

-Norwegian girl by two of her friends in 1994 resulted in the show being
+friends in 1994 resulted in the show being

 pulled from Swedish-owned TV3 in all of

-its markets, despite findings that the culprits were actually fans of Teenage
+its markets, despite findings that the culprits were actually fans of Teenage Mutant Ninja Turtles at the time.
+The New Zealand Broadcasting Standards Authority

-negative influence on its viewers and had the show removed from the country’s
+embraced the belief of the show’s negative influence on its viewers and had the

-airwaves.
-It wouldn’t be until 2011 when any form of Power Rangers would be seen there again.
-In Malaysia, “Mighty
+form of Power Rangers would be seen

-Morphin” had to be removed from the logo as the word “morphin” was deemed too
+there again.
+In Malaysia, “Mighty Morphin” had to be removed from the logo as

-close to the drug “Morphine”.
-The show also gained criticism for the only Asian
+the word “morphin” was deemed too close to the drug “Morphine”.
+The show also

-races; a fact the cast members found amusing and often playfully teased their
+colors representing their respective races; a fact the cast members found

-Skull and Bulk.
+Skull and Bulk. |

-When not saving the world, the Rangers would be
+When not saving the world, the Rangers would be helping out at school,

-helping out at school, trying to make the world better as normal teens (who
+trying to make the world better as normal teens (who always wore something with

-always wore something with their Ranger colors), or hanging out at the Juice Bar
+their Ranger colors), or hanging out at the Juice Bar

 and Youth Center run by Ernie (Richard